orbit-love/community-js-reddit-orbit/README.md

 | `ORBIT_API_KEY`        | API key for Orbit                 | Found in `Account Settings` in your Orbit workspace                                                        |
 | `ORBIT_WORKSPACE_ID`   | ID for your Orbit workspace       | Last part of the Orbit workspace URL, i.e. `https://app.orbit.love/my-workspace`, the ID is `my-workspace` |

+### Username cannot have 2FA
-\*PLEASE NOTE: For this to work, your Reddit account should have 2FA _disabled_ AND needs to have a passwords set.
+\**PLEASE NOTE: For this to work, your Reddit account should have 2FA disabled AND needs to have a password set.

-- If you used your Google or Apple account to sign up to Reddit and don't have an account you can disconnect it and then you'll be able to set an account (an reconnect your Google or Apple account after).
+- If you used your Google or Apple account to sign up to Reddit and don't have an account, you could disconnect it, and then you'll be able to set an account (and reconnect your Google or Apple account after).
-- If you want to have 2FA enabled on your main Reddit account (you probably should): create an additional acocunt to just set up this integration and don't use your main account.
+- If you want 2FA enabled on your main Reddit account (you probably should): create an additional account to set up this integration and don't use your main account.

 ## Package Usage